algorandfoundation/algokit-utils-py/docs/src/content/docs/concepts/building/app-client.md

 The app client and app factory automatically provide this functionality for all smart contract calls through an automatically registered error transformer (via `algorand.register_error_transformer`).

-For more information about error transformers and how to create custom ones, see the [Transaction Composer Error Transformers](../../advanced/transaction-composer#error-transformers) documentation.
+Custom error transformers can be registered via `algorand.register_error_transformer` to provide additional error handling logic.

 When an error is thrown then the resulting error that is re-thrown will be a `LogicError` object, which has the following fields: